 Most of these limits apply to all libraries in Washington County.
 A few are specific to Tigard.
 If you have questions, please contact the Circulation Desk at 503-684-6537.

 Need a book or article that we don't own?
 Let us try to get it for you!

 Through Interlibrary Loan (ILL) you can request materials that are not owned by libraries in Washington County.
 Interlibrary Loans come from other libraries around the country.
 Please allow a few weeks for processing and mailing.

-Submit ILL requests online from our WorldCat or ArticleFirst databases, in person at the Reference desk, by phone at 503-718-2517, or by email to firstname.lastname@example.org with the subject line "ILL REQUEST" and include your full name, library card number and home phone number.
+Submit ILL requests online, in person at the Reference desk, by phone at 503-718-2517, or by email to firstname.lastname@example.org with the subject line "ILL REQUEST" and include your full name, library card number and home phone number.
 Note: Service is available to all patrons holding a valid WCCLS library card.

 For quicker service, please provide complete and accurate information about the requested item, if possible, including: Complete title, author, book number (ISBN), publisher, date of publication, source of information, journal article citation - date, pages, volume, etc.

 What can you borrow?
 Material such as books, videos, DVDs, CDs, microfilm, musical scores, newspaper and journal articles.
 Console video games (Wii, PlayStation, Xbox, etc.) are not available through interlibrary loan.